-When it comes to making wooden container decisions in any industry, mistakes come with the territory.
+When it comes to making wooden container decisions, mistakes come with the territory.
 Unfortunately, some mistakes can have a greater impact on a company’s bottom line that others.
-Industrial packaging is quite unique and differs from other types of packaging because it must offer a much higher level of protection for extended storage.
+Industrial-grade packaging is quite unique and differs from other types of packaging because it must offer a much higher level of protection.

 1. Following the ‘one size fits all’ philosophy